topo-gps/ios-manual/en/main/your_location.rst

 By tapping 'Displayed coordinate types' the displayed coordinate types can be set so that only coordinate systems which are of interested to you are displayed.

-By tapping 'Waypoint title' you can change the automatic title of a waypoint.

 .. _ss-current-location-save:

 Saving current location